-Tips and Advice for Writing Cover Letters That Will Get You Noticed
+Tips and Advice for Writing a Great Cover Letter

 Every cover letter you write should be customized for the specific job you are seeking.
 It must be clearly written and concise, as well as free from any typos, grammatical errors, or misspelled names.
-Remember, people often read your cover letter before your resume.
-It's your opportunity to make a good first impression and also show why you are a great candidate for a job.
+Remember, most hiring managers will read your cover letter before they look at your resume.
+It's a golden opportunity for you, as a self-marketing document, to show why you are a great candidate for a job.

-Here are tips and suggestions for your cover letter that will help you stand out from the crowd and get you one step closer to a job offer.
+Here are tips and suggestions that will help your cover letter stand out from the crowd and get you one step closer to a job offer.

 Target Your Cover Letter

 Take a good look at the job posting and make a list of the criteria the employer is looking for.
-Then list the skills and experience you have that correlates to what the employer is seeking.
-This is not cheating.
+Then, list the skills and experience you have that correlate to what the employer is seeking.
+Focus on incorporating these qualifications into your cover letter.
+This is not cheating or “copying.”
 It's simply being smart enough to target your skills to the job.
-Be sure to address how your skills match the job requirements.
+Be sure to directly address, in your letter, how your skills match the job requirements established by the employer.

 Format Your Letter Properly

 Your formatting will be slightly different if you're sending your letter through the mail, uploading it to an application portal, or sending it via email.
 Here's more information on how to format a cover letter.